jackgeek/equiv/README.md

 # equiv

-A small JavaScript utility for comparing two javascript values by value.
+A small JavaScript utility for deep comparing two javascript values by value.

 # Installation